iuravic/duktig-skeleton-web-app/README.md

 <a name="request-processing"></a>
 ## Request processing

-The [`Duktig\Core\App`](https://github.com/iuravic/duktig-core/blob/master/src/Core/App.php)'s method `run()` is the entry point for the request.
+The [`Duktig\Core\App`](https://github.com/iuravic/duktig-core/blob/master/src/Core/App.php) is the framework's main class and its method `run()` is the entry point for the request.
 The framework "runs" the request through the full application stack.
 It employs HTTP middleware at its core and composes a middleware stack which consists of:

 - application middleware,
 - route middleware,